Healthy Homes Assessment Anderson Park

 Insulation Anderson Park

-Ceiling and underfloor insulation is a requirement on all rental homes since July 1, 2019.
-Property managers and landlords should ensure that the insulation is in line with this new quality.
-In certain situations, the an existing insulation on the ceiling or in the subfloor space might need to be added or replaced.
+The insulation of the ceiling and underfloor is required to all rental homes from 1 July 2019.
+Property managers and landlords should make sure that the insulation is in line with current quality.
+In some instances, current ceiling insulation, or the insulation of the subfloor space may need to be filled with or replaced.

-A well-insulated house can reduce condensation, and decrease the risk of mould and damp, and will also make it easier to the house to retain the heat.
+A properly insulated home can help control condensation and reduce the chances of dampness and mould, and will also make it easier to the household to keep the heat.

-The "R" stands for thermal resistance and it is a measurement of how well the insulation withstands heat flow.
-The higher the R-value, the more effective the insulation.
+The "R" stands for thermal resistance, and is a gauge of how well the insulation resists heat flow.
+The greater the R-value, the better the insulation.

 Anderson Park Moisture Ingress & Drainage

-Keeping your rental property safe from moisture isn’t just about the inside It’s about having to ensure there is somewhere for rain, surface or ground water, and stop it from coming inside.
-When it is about damp and water, it’s usually not apparent that it can cause a lot of trouble and cause damages to your investment and affecting the tenant’s well-being.
+Making sure your rental property is protected from moisture isn’t just about what’s inside the building it is also about the outside.
+You must ensure there is somewhere to allow surface, rain or ground water, and to prevent it from getting into the building.
+When it comes to moisture and damp it’s often the things you don’t notice that can cause a lot of trouble, causing damage to your investment and affecting the tenant’s health.

-Properties that are rented must be equipped with efficient drainage to eliminate storm water, surface water, and ground water.
-This includes the proper outfall or runoff.
-Making sure that the water has a place to go, and that it isn’t allowed to remain beneath buildings is an essential part of making sure your property is dry.
+Rental properties must be equipped with effective drainage to remove the stormwater and surface waters, and groundwater, with the proper outfall or runoff.
+Making sure that the water has a proper place to go and that it isn’t allowed to remain beneath buildings is a vital aspect of making sure your property is dry.

-In addition to the drainage system that will prevent the ingress of moisture, if your apartment has an enclosed gap between floorboards and soil, a ground-water barrier should be put in place if it’s reasonably practicable to do so.
+In addition to the drainage system that will prevent moisture ingress, if your apartment has an enclosed gap between your flooring and surface, a ground moisture barrier must be put in place when it is reasonably practicable to install it.

-The ground-moisture barrier typically an insulating sheet of polythene laid over the ground, to block any moisture that is present in the ground from entering the structure.
-It also helps to prevent from causing damage to the flooring insulation.
+A ground moisture barrier is generally a polythene sheet laid over the ground to stop any moisture in the ground from entering the building.
+It also assists in preventing any damage to your underfloor insulation.

 moisture ingress and drainage inspection